biicode/docs/gettingstarted/raspberrypi.rst

     Because you distinguish a block by its owner's user-name and the block name. ``anonymous/my_first_block`` is what you write when you are not registered yet, but to publish your own blocks, you need to use your biicode user name.

-    If you want to change the user-name of a block into your blocks folder, just change the folder name where the block is at.
+    To change the user-name of a block, just edit the folders name: from anonymous to your user name.

 This command will create the following layout: